jpablobr/kharites/README.markdown

 KHARITES
 ========

-[Minimalistic publishing platform](http://kharites.heroku.com/) ment for developers/designers written in Sinatra framework (sinatra.rubyforge.org).
+[Minimalistic publishing platform](http://kharites.heroku.com/) meant for developers/designers written in Sinatra framework (sinatra.rubyforge.org).

 Initial disclaimer!
 This mess is gonna get raw, like sushi.
 So, haters to the left.